-We chatted to Virach, who heads the committee charged with constructing the shrine, to find out a little about Guan Yu.
-Historians are unsure of when Guan Yu was born, Virach said, but he died in the year 219, after serving under the warlord Liu Bei during the late Eastern Han Dynasty of China.
-He played a fundamental role in a civil war that led to the demise of the Han Dynasty and the establishment of the state of the Three Kingdoms period, of which Liu Bei was the first emperor.
+Historians are unsure of exactly when Guan Yu was born, but project organiser Virach Pongchababnapa told us that he died in the year 219 CE after serving under the warlord, Liu Bei, during the late Eastern Han Dynasty.
+He played a crucial role in a civil war that led to the demise of the Han and the beginning of the Three Kingdoms period.
+His heroics here sensationalised in Romance of the Three Kingdoms, a great work of ancient Chinese literature.

 Guan Yu now represents loyalty, righteousness, bravery and honesty among the Chinese people, particularly in Southern China, Taiwan, Hong Kong and their descendants overseas.
 Countless shrines pay homage to him, including the 350-year-old Leng Buai Ia Shrine in Bangkok’s Chinatown.
 In Taoism he is revered as a guardian deity, while Chinese Buddhism looks up to him as a bodhisattva.

 Few Guan Yu shrines are as large and elaborate as the one on Samui, which boasts a bronze statue of the war god valued at more than 20 million baht and standing several metres taller than the Big Buddha up in Bang Rak.
 Dark-green and-gold armor supports a determined-looking red face with a flowing black beard, backed by a long-handle sword piercing the sky.
 A couple of concrete buildings that look like giant retro speakers stand on either side.